neondatabase-labs/pgpi/README.md

 server -> client: "Z\x00\x00\x00\x05I"
 ```

-Use the `--log-certs` option to log the certificates used by the TLS connections to the client and server.
+Use the `--log-certs` option to log the certificates being used by TLS connections to both client and server.

 Use `--redact-passwords` to prevent password messages being logged.
 When logging annotated messages, only passwords and MD5 hashes themselves are redacted.
 When logging raw bytes, any message beginning with "p" (which could be a password message) is redacted.